-Literature & Writing Technology - Dr Frank Leahy
+LITERATURE & WRITING TECHNOLOGIES - Dr Frank Leahy Module Description:

-Module Description:

-This module explores the relationship between literature and technology.
-It begins by formulating an understanding of writing itself as a technology - that is as a cultural practice involving dedicated tools invented at a specific historical juncture (to be contrasted with spoken language, as a human universal).
-This will encourage us to examine literature as a product of various writing technologies - from manuscript, to print, to typewriting, to a variety of electronic forms of textual production and presentation.
-How these modes of production can influence the form and content of literature will be considered, as will the strategies used by authors to represent these different varieties of text within literature itself.
+This module begins by formulating an understanding of writing itself as a technology - that is as a cultural practice requiring dedicated tools invented at a specific historical juncture (to be contrasted with spoken language, as a human universal).
+This will encourage us to examine literature as a product of various writing technologies - from manuscript, to print, to typewriting, to a burgeoning variety of electronic forms of text.
+How these modes of literary production can influence the form and content of literature will be considered, as will the strategies used by authors to represent these different varieties of text within literature itself.
 These technologies will be understood not only in contrast to, but in relationship with, oral linguistic practices (such as storytelling and poetry).
 We will consider the role of standardisation in literature (in particular changing standards and their relationship to technological developments), and how and why a variety of writers have chosen to step outside the usual written standard.
+We will consider regional varieties of language and their representation in literature (using Irish literature in English as a case-study to illustrate wider issues).
 We will consider the integration of images with text (from the marginalia in the manuscript tradition to contemporary book covers).
 We will discuss the semiotics of different forms of text, and how we can interpret literature in relation to the technology that produced it.
+Schedule: